jec-project/jec-commons-node/README.md

 ```

 Documentation will be generated in the `docs/api-reference` repository.
-The online version of the  API reference documentation will be available soon at the JEC Website.
+The online version of the API reference documentation is available at: <http://jecproject.org/docs/jec-commons-node/api/>

 The documentation generator is [TypeDoc](http://typedoc.org/)